betaflight/betaflight.com/docs/wiki/archive/Magnetometer.md

 ### Calibration Initiation

 The quad must be disarmed.
-There are two ways to start a calibration.
-The first is by clicking the `Calibrate Magnetometer` button in Configurator, while connected by a long USB cable.
-The second is by using the following stick commands on the radio - being absolutely sure that the quad is disarmed:
+There are two ways to initiate the calibration process:

+- clicking the `Calibrate Magnetometer` button in Configurator, keeping connected with a long USB cable.
+- using stick commands on the radio (be absolutely sure that the quad is disarmed!):
   - right stick straight dowm (pitch low with roll centred)
   - left stick in the top right corner (throttle high and yaw fully right)
+- you then have 15s in which to 'tap the frame' hard, which starts the calibration process itself

-Once the calibration is activated, the LED on the FC stops flashing.
+Once the calibration process is activated, the LED on the FC stops flashing.

 ### Calibration Technique

 It's best to record your previous calibration values before re-calibrating, especially if they were OK.
 This can be done with a Preset>Save command.

 After initiating a calibration you have 15s to get ready to move the quad around.
-When you're ready to start moving, tap the arm of the frame quite hard, to make a big spike in the gyro signal, and the calibration count-down commences.
-You then have 30s in which the quad should be moved so that all the magnetometer axes point to all the possible points of the magnetic field.
+When you're ready to start moving the frame, tap the arm of the frame quite hard, to make a big spike in the gyro signal.
+The calibration count-down commences, and the status LED stops flashing.
+You now have 30s in which to move the quad so that all the magnetometer axes point to all the possible points of the magnetic field.

 A good way to cover every possible angle is to:

 - hold the quad by the battery
 - swing your arm around in a big circle, eg forwards -> up ->over -> backwards -> downwards, and keep swinging it around like this
-- yaw the quad at the same time, randomly
+- yaw the quad, randomly, left and right, at the same time
-- slowly rotate your whole body about its vertical axis by taking small steps, so that you have completed a full rotation in about 30s.
+- slowly rotate your whole body about its vertical axis by taking small steps, so that in 30s you have completed a full 360 degree rotation.

-If you know the local field direction, you can start and finish by facing North, though this is not necessary.
+If you know the local field direction, you may start and finish facing North, though this is not necessary.

 Smoothly completing full rotations about every 1.5-2 seconds works best, but keep in mind that you only have 30s.
-A QMC5883L takes samples at 200hz and can be rotated fairly quickly, but some older mag units sample at only 50Hz, resulting in fewer data points.

 Check the `mag_calibration` CLI numbers after each run to see how consistent the values are.
 If each value is within 50 units of the last couple of runs, that's pretty good.
 Also check in the Sensors Tab that the Min and Max for each axis are approximately the same number.

 :::warning
 Take great care not to initiate a Mag Cal accidentally!
-If you fail to rotate the quad properly after a Cal starts, your old cal values will be lost, and the Mag data will be useless!
+If you 'tap' the frame, but fail to rotate the quad properly after a Cal starts, your old cal values will be lost, and the Mag data will be useless!
 :::

+### Single-axis calibration

-It's also possible to do a 'manual' calibration 'one axis at a time'.
-This is not a normal or recommended calibration process, but can be used to check the cal value for a particular axis.
-For example, if we want to get an accurate cal value for the X axis, we can point the nose randomly in the general direction of Magnetic field North (which requires knowing both the declination and inclination angles) for some 12-13s, then rotate the quad 180 degrees, and randomly point the tail of the quad into the field for the same period of time.
-If we are connected to the Sensors tab, we should see the X axis being close to maximal and the other two axes close to zero when the nose is pointing mostly into the field, and to show its most negative value when reversed.
-Alternatively, we can make full 360 degree turns with the nose/tail axis pointing generally in the North-South field plane.
-This will _only_ return an accurate Cal value for the X axis (the values for the other axes will be incorrect).
-You can get then the cal value for X from the CLI and write it down.
-After repeating the same process separately for the Y and Z axes, you will have all three cal values.
-Then you can type in the cal value for each axis into the CLI.
+It's possible to do a 'manual' calibration 'one axis at a time'.
+This is not the normal or recommended method, but can be used to check the cal value for a particular axis.

+For example, if we want to get an accurate cal value for the X axis, we can point the nose in the general direction of Magnetic North, and move it randomly around while keeping it generally pointing in the North field vector.
+Note that both the inclination and declination angles must be considered.
+This requires knowing the local declination and inclination angles.
+The idea is to get lots of values that are close to magnetic North, so that at least some are 'spot on'.
+The nose should be pointed directly North for some 12-13s, then the quad should be reversed 180 degrees, pointing the tail of the quad directly into the field, and moving it around a bit, for the same period of time.

+If we are connected to the Sensors tab, we should see the X axis being close to maximum, and the other two axes close to zero, when the nose is pointing directly into the field.
+Conversely, it should show the most negative value when the tail points directly into the field.

+The resulting cal value for X can be returned with `get mag_calibration` the CLI; the first value is the X cal value.
+Record that value.
+Repeat the process to be sure the X cal value is reliable.
+Then repeat separately for the Y and Z axes, until you have all three cal values.
+Then you can type in the cal value for each axis into the CLI in the form `set mag_calibration = X,Y,Z`.

-Typically, the random arm swinging while rotating method works best, because it gets a cal value for each axis within one calibration run.
+Normally the method of swinging the arm as it rotates works very well, returning a calibration value for all three axes in one calibration run.

-### Validating and Fine-Tuning the Mag Cal in Sensors Tab.
+### Validating the Heading using a mobile phone.

 The heading value can be checked against a mobile phone.
-Ensure that the mobile phone is set to display true North, not magnetic north, and be sure that your local declination value is entered into the CLI.
-Point the quad due North.
+Ensure that the mobile phone is set to display true North, not magnetic north, and be sure that your local declination value has been entered into the CLI.
+Point the quad due North, using your phone to determine North.
 The heading value on the front page of Configurator, or in the goggles, should read close to 0 / 360 when pointing due North.

+### Fine-tuning Calibration in Sensors Tab.

-The accuracy of the calibration values can be validated by checking the absolute minimum and maximum values, for each axis, using Configurator's Sensors tab.
-With a 'perfect' calibration, the min and max for any individual axis, at the point when the values on the other two axes are zero, should be numerically equal.
+For a well-calibrated Mag, the highest and lowest values, for any individual axis, when the values on the other two axes are close to zero, should be numerically equal.

-Using the sensors tab in this manner to check max and min for each axis can also validate the accuracy of the existing calibration when flying in a new location.
-If max and min are very similar, you don't need to recalibrate.
+Using the sensors tab to check max and min values for each axis can also validate the accuracy of the existing calibration when flying in a new location.
+If max and min are very similar, when the other two axes are zero, you don't need to recalibrate.

-Checking in Sensors confirms that the orientation of the Mag is correct, by confirming that the maximum positive values are as follows:

-- on X, when the nose points directly into the field (ie Nose points to Magnetic North at the local field inclination angle),
-- on Y, when the left of the quad points into the field, and
-- on Z, when the top of the quad points into the field

-## What About My Heading Information and Signal Noise?
+## Where is heading information displayed?

 Heading information is provided to the quad by the GPS unit (course over ground), the IMU (gyro information while turning quickly), and the Mag unit.
-The IMU code uses 'sensor fusion' methods to integrate this data to a final 'attitude' or 'heading' value for the quad.
+The IMU code uses 'sensor fusion' methods to integrate the available data to a final 'attitude' or 'heading' value for the quad.

 The current Heading is shown shown on the main front screen of Configurator, at the top left of the quad icon area.
-If Mag is enabled, the heading shown reflects Mag data.
-Otherwise it starts at 0 or 359 degrees, and changes when the frame is yawed.
+If Mag is enabled, the heading shown reflects Mag data, and will return a value indicating the angle of the nose of the quad relative to North.
+Without a mag, the heading value always starts at 0 or 359 degrees, and only changes because integral of the gyro data can be used to indicate a relative change in yaw since arming.

 If the code is built with GPS support, both the current Mag heading and the GPS course over ground heading are shown in Configurator's GPS tab.